Of Owls & Masters

 Expedition Leader / Country Guide + Translator

 The first time Elisa encountered the daunting “roads” of São Gonçalo do Rio das Pedras during a fateful weekend getaway in 2019, she swore to her mom she would never come back.
-These days, she can’t seem to leave the Espinhaço, having spent the better part of her life since then driving all manner of backroads—usually with various drones, satellite devices, emergency contacts, and communications equipment in tow—in a gangly leaf-sprung 4x4 named “Gaucha”.
-Bringing itineraries of this scope to life in this part of the world requires steadfast determination, impeccable planning, outstanding communication, and (lots of) patience.
+These days, she can’t seem to leave the Espinhaço, having spent the better part of her life since then driving all manner of backroads in a gangly leaf-sprung 4x4 named “Gaucha”—usually with various drones, satellite devices, emergency contacts, and communications equipment in tow.
+Bringing itineraries of this scope to life in this part of the world takes steadfast determination, meticulous planning, graceful communication, unshakable patience—and the kind of vision that sees adventure where others see obstacles.
 The rest of us just require Elisa.

-Eddie (center) & Júlio (right).
+Júlio (Left) & Eddie (right).
 Men on missions, Brothers on the trail, GOGO Guides.

 The OWLS, Part 2: Diamantina Crew

-When we first arrived in the Espinhaço, international visitation was virtually non-existent and tourism professionals were, too.
-Over the years, we’ve discovered that while skills & knowledge can be passed along, there is simply no teaching passion, resourcefulness, or reliability (or good humor).
+When we first arrived in the Espinhaço, tourism was almost nonexistent—and those working in it were few and far between.
+Over the years, we’ve discovered that while skills can be acquired and knowledge can be passed along, passion, resourcefulness, reliability—and the ability to laugh when it matters most—just can’t be taught.

 • Júlio